pedrogh/Test-Automation-Exercise/README.md

 ```

 ### Run the tests in the Cypress interactive UI
-The tests pass more consistently if they're ran from the Cypress UI
+The tests pass more consistently if they're run from the Cypress UI

 ```
 npm run open